 Although it pays slightly less interest than the Savings Builder account, the Premier High Yield Savings account is available to anyone with a minimum investment of $100.
 Unlike the Savings Builder account, you don’t need to make continuing $100 monthly deposits.
 You can get a high interest rate just on your initial deposit.

 There are no fees to open or maintain the account, and interest compounds on a daily basis.

 CIT Bank Money Market

 For small savers, this can be the best deposit account of all.
-You can earn 1.85% APY – the same as you can on the Savings Builder account – but with a minimum opening deposit of $100.
 Like the Premier High Yield Savings account, you aren’t required to make regular monthly deposits to maintain the interest rate.
 And like both other accounts, there are no monthly service fees.